Florida vs. Missouri NCAA Football Odds, Plays and Insights | November 20, 2021

 Missouri Stats and Trends

-- Thus far this year Missouri has two wins against the spread.

-- The Tigers have covered the spread once this season when underdogs by 8.5 points or more (in two chances).
+- The Tigers have been underdogs by 9 points or more two times this season and covered the spread once.

-- Missouri's games this season have gone over the total in seven out of 10 opportunities (70%).
+- Missouri's games this season have eclipsed the over/under seven times in 10 opportunities (70%).

 - Missouri is 1-6 against the spread and 5-2 overall in games when it records more than 27.4 points.